People per square km:

 Darwin and Around

 The wet season comes right after and can extend to April.
 If you come at this time of the year, expect hot and humid weather and afternoon storms.
-That’s also time when cyclones are formed.
+That’s also the time when cyclones are formed.

 - By car – Barkly Highway, Savannah Way or Plenty Highway if you arrive from Queensland; Great Northern Highway and Victoria Highway or Great Central Road if you come from Western Australia; Stuart Highway if you come from Victoria or South Australia.